 - Summer months are best avoided due to the high temperatures.
 To plan your trip, check out Sicily’s typical weather here.

 - The trail down to Cassibile River may be closed if there are rock slides

-- It was free to park the campervan overnight but the park does not have camping facilities – it does have a magnificent view.
+- It was free to park the motorhome overnight, but the park does not have camping facilities -however, it does have a magnificent view.

 Passing the cascades, the sound of a more substantial waterfall lies ahead.
 The trick here is to carefully negotiate these slippery, wet rocks as the path forces you up beside the ravine wall.
 Even taking the utmost care, both of us came unstuck; slipping and falling onto the wet rocks.

 A short distance past here is the highest part of the path above the river and gives spectacular views over the 15m waterfall that flows into a large open water hole.
 It’s worth all that patience and effort.